kobakos/Splay46/README.md

 I will refer to the layers of the cases as bottom, mid-low, mid-hi, top in this guide.
 ## Get all the parts you'll need
 - PCB(gerbers in this repository.
-Hot-swappable version(only MX series) and )
+Hot-swappable version(only MX series) and ALPS compatible version(non hot-swappable))
 - Components(check the BOM(digikey)).
-Switch sockets are not included in the BOM so if you are working with a hot-swappable pcb, don't forget to buy it.
 - Case(dxf is in this repository)
-- Plate(dxf is in this repository)
+- Plate(dxf is in this repository.
+MX and ALPS)
 - Gaskets
 - M2 screws
 - M2 spacers (length depends on the mid layer thickness)